What is a Consortium and what types and forms exist?

 - In the case of a bidding consortium, the organisation tries to win the contract for a service put out to tender, often in the form of a tender.

 - In the case of a bank consortium, the syndicates try to establish joint project financing with simultaneous risk minimisation or risk distribution.

 - In an industrial consortium, consortia from one industrial sector work together and define standards, for example.
 Examples include the World Wide Web Consortium (W3C), the Object Management Group (OMG) and the HR Open Standards Consortium.

-In the case of public-sector construction contracts, individual companies are often asked to form a consortium in order to guarantee the required capacities and securities.
+In the case of public-sector construction contracts, individual companies are often asked to form a cooperation between equal legal persons in order to guarantee the required capacities and securities.
 In the construction industry, these consortia are referred to as ARGE (which stands for the German term Arbeitsgemeinschaft).

 In reality there are consortia in many sectors and industries.
 For example, there is a consortium